Mt. Edgecumbe High School

 For administrative and statistical purposes, MEHS is considered by the state to be a school district, albeit one consisting of only one school.
 The enrollment was 421 students as of October 1, 2014.
 The student body, both in its former and current incarnations, is predominately from rural Alaska.
 For a time, until the resolution of the Tobeluk v.
-Lind lawsuit and the subsequent construction of K–12 schools in most rural communities, MEHS was one of the few viable options many rural students had to obtain a high school education, as BIA schools in rural villages only provided schooling until the eighth grade.
-Today, the school still attracts rural residents, primarily students from communities too small to qualify for state school funding, plus exceptional athletes who seek to develop their skills beyond what competition their local school districts can provide.
+Lind lawsuit and the subsequent construction of K–12 schools in most rural communities, MEHS was one of the few viable options that many rural students had to obtain a high school education.
+The BIA schools in rural villages provided schooling only until the eighth grade.

+Today, the school still attracts rural residents, primarily students from communities too small to qualify for state school funding.
+It also attracts exceptional athletes who seek to develop their skills beyond the competition within their local school districts.